Staatliche Kunstsammlungen Dresden: History

 The museums belonging to the Staatliche Kunstsammlungen Dresden originated from the collections of the Saxon electors, several of whom were also Kings of Poland.
 Historical sources show that August I, Elector of Saxony, founded the electoral Kunstkammer (literally “art chamber”) in 1560, a collection of art located in the Dresden Castle.
+He was influenced by the writings of Agricola on collecting.
 August the Strong and his son, August III, Kings of Poland, were important patrons and remarkable connoisseurs of the arts.
 They developed their art collections in a systematic fashion; in the process, they not only provided a foundation of extraordinary masterpieces for the Staatliche Kunstsammlungen Dresden, but also made these works accessible to select circles in their own time.

 The Staatliche Kunstsammlungen has been a state-owned enterprise since January 1, 2009.
 The association includes twelve museums which operate independently within the context of their own collection, but all share various institutions and facilities as well as a central administration.